elastiflow/terraform-google-ef-collector/modules/pubsub/README.md

 It may be useful when:

 - ElastiFlow Collector is deployed outside of the GCP and requires a Service Account private key for authentication purposes
-- GCP Organization policy prevents creating the private key for the Service Account
+- A GCP Organization policy prevents creating the private key for the Service Account
 - Exception can be made for a particular GCP project that holds Service Accounts with private keys

 ```hcl